Ethra8/english-grows/README.md

 * University Students (e.g: Students must certify a B2 level of English to apply to the Erasmus program)

 ## Project Goal
-  1. The site aims at providing the user with services they can buy: live online lessons in individual or reduced groups format.
+  1. The site aims at providing B2B and B2C users with services they can buy: live online lessons in individual or reduced groups format.
-  3. Users can check the FAQS section for commonly asked questions.
+  2. All users can register for an account.
+  3. B2B users can send a contact form to receive customized offers on the type of service desired.
+  4. B2C services available can be stored in a shopping bag and bought online through Stripe API.
-  4. Users can subscribe to the monthly newsletter.
+  5. All users can subscribe to the monthly newsletter.
-  5. Members of the monthly newsletter are informed of interesting cultural events, and social and historic facts related to the British culture, and English speaking countries around the world.
+  6. Members of the monthly newsletter are informed of interesting cultural events, and social and historic facts related to the British culture, and English speaking countries around the world.

 ## User Stories
 ### As a first-time visitor: